DevMountain/react-1-afternoon/README.md

   }
 ```

-Now that we hae a rough draft of everything our component will need, let's start filling in the functionality.
+Now that we have a rough draft of everything our component will need, let's start filling in the functionality.
 We will use state to keep track of what the user input is and if the user input is a palindrome or not.

 ```js
   constructor() {